-If you are a WhatsApp API user, perhaps you have the following question: How many Contacts can be added to a WhatsApp broadcast list?
-This will depend on your WhatsApp account Messaging Tier.
+If you are a WhatsApp API user, perhaps you have the following question: How many contacts can be added to a WhatsApp broadcast list?
+This will depend on your WhatsApp account’s messaging limit.

-A WhatsApp API account’s Messaging Tier determines the number of Contacts an account can message.
-The higher the Tier, the more messages a User can send to unique Contacts in a rolling 24h period.
+A WhatsApp API account’s messaging limit determines the number of Contacts an account can message.
+The higher the limit, the more messages a User can send to unique Contacts in a rolling 24-hour period.

-To broadcast to a larger audience, a WhatsApp account has to be promoted to a higher Messaging Tier.
+To broadcast to a larger audience, a WhatsApp account has to be promoted to a higher messaging lier.
 And to achieve that, businesses must send half the number of messages permitted in the current tier within a 7-day period.

-When attempting to raise your broadcast tier, tag your contacts ahead of time to know how many are in your broadcast list.
-This way, you’ll have the exact number of contacts that you need to get to the next tier.
+When attempting to raise your broadcast messaging limit, segment your contacts ahead of time to know how many are in your broadcast list.
+This way, you can make sure you message the exact number of contacts that you need to reach the next messaging limit.

 WhatsApp Broadcast Limit: Number Status and Number Quality Rating